Full Guide: FME Flow Troubleshooting Guide

 “My SQL Server database connection uses Windows Authentication and works on FME Form, but I receive access errors on FME Flow”

-To use Windows Authentication on FME Flow, the services must be running under a Windows service account that has access to the SQL Server database.
+To use Windows Authentication in FME Flow, the services must run under a Windows service account that has access to the SQL Server database.
 Please see Running System Services Under Different Accounts.

 Additional Resources